react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

 Here `RootStack` refers to the navigator used at the root of your app.
 The `RootStackParamList` type is covered in the next section.

+This is needed to type-check hooks such as [`useNavigation`](use-navigation.md), [`useRoute`](use-route.md), [`useNavigationState`](use-navigation-state.md) etc.

 ### Specifying param types for screens {#specifying-param-types-for-screens-dynamic}

-To type check route names and params, create an object type with mappings from route names to the params of each route.
+To type check route names and params, we need to create an object type with mappings from route names to the params of each route.
 For example, say we have a route called `Profile` in our root navigator which should have a param `userId`:

 ```tsx
 type RootStackParamList = {